hunterxcobby/Python-Projects/README.md

 1. **Python Interpreter**: Install the latest version of Python from the [official website](https://www.python.org/downloads/).
 Make sure to check the option that adds Python to your system's PATH during installation.

-### Choosing an Editor
+2. **Choosing an Editor**:
 Next, choose an editor or Integrated Development Environment (IDE) to write and run your Python code.
 Here are a few popular options:

 - **Visual Studio Code**: Download and install [VSCode](https://code.visualstudio.com/).
 It has excellent support for Python and provides a variety of extensions.

 - **PyCharm**: JetBrains' [PyCharm](https://www.jetbrains.com/pycharm/) is a powerful IDE designed specifically for Python development.

-### Writing Your First Python Program
+3. **Writing Your First Python Program**:
 Open your chosen editor and create a new file with a `.py` extension (e.g., `0-test.py`).
 Then, you can refer to [0-test.py](https://github.com/hunterxcobby/Python-Projects/blob/main/lessons/exercises/0-test.py) as a guide to your first program.

 Save the file and open a terminal or command prompt.
-Navigate to the directory where you saved `0-test.py` and type `python3 hello.py` to run the program.
+Navigate to the directory where you saved `0-test.py` and type `python3 0-test.py` to run the program.
 You should see `Hello, World, let us do great things together.` printed in the terminal.

-### Additional Resources
+4. **Additional Resources**:
 For more detailed information and tutorials, consider referring to the official [Python documentation](https://docs.python.org/3/).
 It's an excellent resource for both beginners and experienced developers.

 ## Usage